en9apr/sphinx/nonlinear_convection.rst

 Understand the Problem
 ======================

-* What is the final velocity profile for 1D linear convection when the initial conditions are a square wave and the boundary conditions are constant?
+* What is the final velocity profile for 1D **non-linear convection** when the initial conditions are a square wave and the boundary conditions are constant?

-* 1D linear convection is described as follows:
+* 1D non-linear convection is described as follows:

-.. math:: {\partial u \over \partial t} + c {\partial u \over \partial x} = 0
+.. math:: {\partial u \over \partial t} + u {\partial u \over \partial x} = 0

+* This equation can generate discontinuous solutions from smooth initial conditions (similar to shock creation)

 Formulate the Problem
 =====================